Publication Ethics and Publication Malpractice Statement

 Confidentiality: The editor and any editorial staff must not disclose any information about a submitted manuscript to anyone other than the corresponding author, reviewers, potential reviewers, other editorial advisers, and the publisher, as appropriate.

 Disclosure and conflicts of interest: Privileged information or ideas obtained through peer review must be kept confidential and not used for personal advantage.
 Reviewers should not consider manuscripts in which they have conflicts of interest resulting from competitive, collaborative, or other relationships or connections with any of the authors, companies, or institutions connected to the papers.

-Reviewers must notify the Malaysian Management Journal Review of any conflicts of interest.
+Reviewers must notify the Malaysian Journal of Learning and Instruction Review of any conflicts of interest.
 Reviewers must keep information pertaining to the manuscript confidential.
 Reviewers must bring to the attention of the Editor-in-Chief any information that may be reason to reject publication of a manuscript.
 Reviewers must evaluate manuscripts only for their intellectual content.

 Reporting standards: Authors should present their results clearly, honestly, and without fabrication, falsification or inappropriate data manipulation.
 Authors should describe their methods clearly and unambiguously so that their findings can be confirmed by others.

 Originality, plagiarism and acknowledgement of sources: Authors should adhere to publication requirements that submitted work is original, is not plagiarized, and has not been published elsewhere - fraudulent or knowingly inaccurate statements constitute unethical behavior and are unacceptable.
 If an author has used the work and/or words of others, that this original is been appropriately cited or quoted and accurately reflects individuals’ contributions to the work and its reporting.